Centre sets Rs 33 crore for ISRO's 'Project NETRA' to protect satellites from space debris

 ISRO chief rejects NASA claim on Chandrayaan 2, says our orbiter located Vikram lander first

-India has 15 communication satellites active in the geostationary orbit, 13 remote-sensing satellites active in low-earth orbit (2,000 km radius) and eight navigation satellites in medium-earth orbit.
+India has 15 communication satellites active in the geostationary orbit, 13 remote-sensing satellites active in low-earth orbit (2,000 km radius) and eight navigation satellites in medium earth orbit.

 Apart from these, there are a number of smaller satellites present in the space.
-Former director of Satish Dhawan Space Centre M Y S Prasad said India is a responsible space power and monitoring capability is necessary for protection of space assets.
+Former director of Satish Dhawan Space Centre M Y S Prasad said India is a responsible space power and monitoring capability is necessary for the protection of space assets.

 "The NETRA project would provide India with the same capability as the US and Russia to assess threats from space debris and other hazards," he told PTI-Bhasha.
 According to a report, about 17,000 man-made objects are monitored in space of which 7 per cent are active objects.